roeib/JavaScript-snippets/README.md

 ```

-#  In HTML5, you can tell the browser when to run your JavaScript code
+# In HTML5, You Can Tell the Browser When to Run Your JavaScript Code
 ```javascript

 //Without async or defer, browser will run your script immediately, before rendering the elements that's below your script tag.